SeoulSKY/ytnoti/docs/index.rst

     :target: https://github.com/SeoulSKY/ytnoti/actions/workflows/pytest.yml/badge.svg
     :alt: Pytest

-ytnoti is designed to help you receive YouTube push notifications for video upload and edit in an easy and efficient way.
+ytnoti is designed to help you receive YouTube push notifications in real-time for video upload and edit easily and efficiently.

 🛠️ How it works
 ----------------